pydanny/pydanny-event-notes/DjangoConEurope2012/involving-women-in-the-community.rst

 .. note:: Cause if you ignore the problem, it goes away, right?

-"Sauna statements with mention of female body parts."
+Paraphrasing: "Sauna statements with mention of female body parts."

-.. note:: WHAT THE FUCK?
+.. note:: WHAT THE FUCK?!?

 * "Hire anyone because they are smart, not because of gender."